These ethical Latin American fashion brands are helping people – and the planet

 By Chiara Spagnoli Gabardi

 Latin America’s famous for so much: its fabulous music, from salsa and samba to bossa nova; its jaw-dropping landscapes, like Machu Picchu, Iguazu Falls and the Galapagos islands; its sexy, friendly people, great food, and famous festivals.
-But now we can add something to the list of things to love Latin American Fashion.
+But now we can add something to the list of things to love- sustainable Latin American fashion brands.

 Getting dressed up to go out for dinner is a way of life in Argentina, and this designer creates slinky pieces that are perfect for just that.
 Each piece in her collection is made from surplus materials, thus reducing landfill.
 We love the pops of citrus colours that appear on these otherwise neutrally hued backgrounds.